Panel User Guide

 • cost savings and efficiencies for Service Providers by reducing administration and tendering efforts

-• reduction in the time and effort for Agencies and for Service Providers to establish contracts
+• reduction in the time and effort for entities and for Service Providers to establish contracts

 • replacing multiple panel arrangements across Government with a single panel arrangement

-• providing standardised rate structures for Agencies, noting that Service Providers’ rates can vary significantly across other panels for the same types of Services.
+• providing standardised rate structures for entities, noting that Service Providers’ rates can vary significantly across other panels for the same types of Services.

-Finance will administer the Panel for the benefit of participating Agencies, including:
+Finance will administer the Panel for the benefit of participating entities, including:

 • managing the Head Agreements between Service Providers and Finance, on behalf of the Commonwealth